JeffDeCola/my-cheat-sheets/git-cheat-sheet/README.md

 ## TO GET ALL CAUGHT UP

-If you just want to have all your local branches and master up to date,

-The best way to do this is, branch by branch.
+If you just want to have all your local branches and master up to date, the best way to do this is branch by branch.

-Note `pull = fetch + merge`
+Note `pull = fetch + merge`.

 ```bash
 git checkout master